drBenway/pixi-vn-wiki/start/canvas-transition.md

 This transition has been created with the [`FadeAlphaTicker`](/start/canvas-animations-effects.md#fade).

-The `showWithFadeTransition` function show a canvas element with fade transition.
+The `showWithFade` function show a canvas element with fade transition.
 This function has the following parameters:

 * `alias`: Is the [alias](/start/canvas-alias.md) to identify the component.
 * `image` (Optional): The image to show.
 If you don't provide the url, then the alias is used as the url.
 It can be: